YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 LOCKS
 ++++++++

 The LOCKS command specifies the region into which YottaDB maps "local" locks(those with resource names not starting with a caret symbol ^).
-GDE maps locks on resource names, starting with a caret symbol, to the database region mapped for the global variable name matching the resource name.
+GDE maps locks on resource names starting with a caret symbol to the database region mapped for the global variable name matching the resource name.

 The format of the LOCKS command is:

 .. parsed-literal::
    LOC[KS] -R[EGION]=region-name

 The LOCKS -REGION= qualifier allows specification of a region for local locks.
-By default, GDE maps local locks to the DEFAULT region .
+By default, GDE maps local locks to the DEFAULT region.

 Example:

 .. parsed-literal::
    GDE> lock -region=main

-This command maps all locks on resource names that don't start with the caret symbol, "^" to the region main.
+This command maps all locks on resource names that don't start with the caret symbol, "^" to the region "main".

 .. note::
    YottaDB associates LOCKs for global names with the database region holding the corresponding unsubscripted global name.
-Suppose a global called ^EURWest spans multiple regions in multiple global directories, a command like LOCK ^EURWest may not work in the same way as it would do if ^EURWest did not span multiple regions.
-Before using a command like LOCK ^EURWest where ^EURWest spans multiple regions in multiple directories, ensure that the corresponding unsubscripted ^EURWest map to the same region in all the global directories.
+Supposing a global called ^EURWest spans multiple regions in multiple global directories, a command like LOCK ^EURWest may not work in the same way as it would if ^EURWest did not span multiple regions.
+Before using a command like LOCK ^EURWest where ^EURWest spans multiple regions in multiple directories, ensure that the corresponding unsubscripted ^EURWest maps to the same region in all of the global directories.
 Alternatively, you can use LOCK globalname (with no leading up-arrow) and control LOCK interactions with the LOCKS global directory characteristic or use transaction processing to eliminate the use of LOCKs to protect global access.

 +++
 LOG
 +++

 The LOG command creates a log file of all GDE commands and displays for the current editing session.
-Because the system places an exclamation point (!) (i.e., the comment symbol) before all display lines that are not entered by the user.
+The system places an exclamation point (!) (i.e., the comment symbol) before all display lines that are not entered by the user.
 In the log, the log can be used with the @ symbol as a command procedure.

 The format of the LOG command is: